tvanzyl/tvanzyl.github.io/content/blog/picking_a_topic.md

 <!--more-->

+## Picking a Research Topic

+The first challenge of beginning your research study is that you need to find a topic you are interested in.
+Then you need to find a niche within that topic that still contains an open research problem.

+### Data Science

+However, one line of thinking can always guide you when you pick a topic in data science.
+The first set of questions has to be:
+1. Have you got the data, or can you get it?
+2. If the data is publicly available.
+Has this already been done?
+3. If it has already been done.
+What is my contribution?

+### Machine Learning

+In machine learning, the datasets for specific machine learning problems, the metrics for how comparisons between algorithms are done and the methodology for comparisons are generally well understood.
+Here, picking a topic should be more aligned with the area of machine learning you would like to contribute to.

+## Research Problem

 Remember that even though a master's unlike a PhD, need not be novel.
 It should still contribute to the field.
 Here is a quick discussion of the difference between the two.

 ### Novelty